Every gun owner should own at least one .22 LR firearm. The ammo is ubiquitous…and affordable at around 5 cents a round.

-Like the other two Luger-centric pistols on this list, the Mark IV is as accurate as the ammo and your skill will allow, so don’t try blaming the gun for your misses.
-Fortunatley, as with any .22LR, practice is cheap, and so is good ammo (relatively speaking) so no excuses.
+Like the other two Luger-centric pistols on this list, the Mark IV is as accurate as the ammo, and your skill will allow, so don’t try blaming the gun for your misses.

 2. SW-22 Victory

-The SW-22 Victory is the newest of the three Luger-inspired guns on this list, and S&W have approached the design with their typical eye on quality of materials and design.
+The SW-22 Victory is another Luger-inspired gun.
+Smith & Wesson approached the design with their typical eye on quality of materials and design.

 Check out our full review of the SW22 here.

 We round out the Luger-style guns with my personal favorite — the Browning Buckmark.